rt-2/RageMP-SAARPV-voiceChat/README.md

 Thank you for the testing: Amata, Austin, BlackBlitch, Bouzigoloum, James Cole, Kiper, LukEL, Mos, StreetGT.

-**EDIT: The server-side version will not be public, because I got disrespected heavily by the staffs of "rage multiplayer" I do not want to contribute to their community anymore.**
+**EDIT: The server-side version will not be public, because I got disrespected heavily by the staffs of "rage multiplayer" (instantly permanently banned for discussing a bug without warning and being called a 12yo when complaining) I do not want to contribute to their community anymore.**